Exclusive-U.S. opposes plans to strengthen World Health Organization | MarketScreener

 Two of the European officials said China had not yet made its position clear, while a third official listed Beijing among the critics of the proposal.

-The governments of Japan, China and Brazil had no immediate comment.
+The governments of Japan and China had no immediate comment.

-(Reporting by Francesco Guarascio @fraguarascio in Brussels and Trevor Hunnicutt in Washington; additional reporting by Stephanie Nebehay in Geneva and Andreas Rinke in Berlin; editing by Josephine Mason and Kevin Liffey)
+(Reporting by Francesco Guarascio @fraguarascio in Brussels and Trevor Hunnicutt in Washington; Additional reporting by Stephanie Nebehay in Geneva, Andreas Rinke in Berlin and Anthony Boadle in Brasilia; Editing by Josephine Mason, Kevin Liffey and Daniel Wallis)

 By Francesco Guarascio, Trevor Hunnicutt and Stephanie Nebehay